Creating a News Post

 There are two ways of displaying content in WordPress: Pages or News Posts.
 Pages are the main way to publish content on your site.
 News Posts consist of article-style content that can be categorized and archived.
-The content is played as a feed on your News page in reverse-chronological order.
-Pages are for content that changes infrequently (or ‘static’ content).
+News posts are usually focused on news or spotlight articles.

-News article about a faculty member’s research or achievements, information about an upcoming event that links back to the event page (if applicable) or announcements
+News article about a faculty member’s research or achievements, information about an upcoming event that links back to an event page or general announcements.

-The News page is a list of all News posted to your site.
+The News page is a list of all news posted on your site.
 This screen will show the Title, Author, Categories, Tags and Date the News Post was published or scheduled to be published.
 Using the Screen Options at the top right, you can control the columns you see in the News listing.
 For more information on Screen Options view our WordPress Dashboard Overview.

-The text links above the list of News Posts allows you to view all posts, or only those that are published, scheduled, draft or trash.
+The text links above the list of News Posts allow you to view all posts, or only those that are published, scheduled, a draft or trash.
 Below the text links are Bulk Options and Filtering options.
 Bulk Options will allow you to select multiple News Posts and edit or trash all at once.
-The All Dates field allow you to filter by date.
+The All Dates field allows you to filter by date.

-On the right hand side is the Search option.
-WordPress has a very good search engine, which searches both the title and article.
-If your site has several News Posts, the Search option might be the best way to find a specific post.
+On the right hand side is the Search option which searches both the title and article.
+If your site has several news posts, the search might be the best way to find a specific post.

-Hovering over a specific news article will over the following options: Edit, Quick Edit, Trash and View.
+Hovering over a specific news article will show the following options: Edit, Quick Edit, Trash and View.

 Creating a News Post

-The Add News screen has several different modules: title, content area, publishing options, categories and tags.
+The new post screen has several different modules: title, content area, top bar and the settings sidebar.

-A News Post can contain text, images, video and links.
-Write your content for readability, using paragraphs, headlines, subheadings and bullet points when necessary.
+A news post can contain text, images, videos and links.
+Write your content for readability, using paragraphs, headlines, subheadings and bullet points when applicable.
 To see more information on writing web content, see our Writing for the Web guide.
-For more information on posting images, visit our Using Images/Documents in News Posts and Pages tutorial, and check out our guide on Posting Videos for more information on how to embed a YouTube video.
+For more information on posting images, visit our Using Images/Documents in News Posts and Pages tutorial, and check out our guide on Posting Videos for more information on how to embed a YouTube or Vimeo video.

 Allows you to view the post before publishing it.
 The preview will open in a new tab and will be exactly how your post will display to users when published.

 This button will immediately publish your news post unless a date is selected in the Publish field.